Eduvall23/Tik-Tak-Toe/README.md

 - this is the final project for mod 1 at turing school

 ## Learning Goals
-#Solidify and demonstrate your understanding of:
+Solidify and demonstrate your understanding of:
 - DRY JavaScript
-- event delegation to handle similar event listeners -Understand the difference between the data model and how the data is displayed on the DOM -Iterate through/filter DOM elements using for loops -Use your problem solving process to break down large problems, solve things step by step, and trust yourself to not rely on an outside “answer” to a logical challenge
+- event delegation to handle similar event listeners
+- Understand the difference between the data model and how the data is displayed on the DOM
+- Iterate through/filter DOM elements using for loops
+- Use your problem solving process to break down large problems, solve things step by step, and trust yourself to not rely on an outside “answer” to a logical challenge

 ## Wins and Challenges
 - Challenge 1: was understanding how im going to have my win condition